 Pardew was unconvinced by the decision to send the defender off though, suggesting the officials got "caught up in the emotion", but was hesitant to critique them due to the "constant criticism" they receive.

 "I've seen it a couple of times on the video and it doesn't look too clever if I'm honest," he admitted.
-"But I genuinely feel that he's kinda trying to stop himself to some extent and he'll be surprised when he looks at it again just as I was.
+"But I genuinely feel that he's kind of trying to stop himself to some extent and he'll be surprised when he looks at it again just as I was.

 "He said to me that it was serious foul play, but I don't want to criticise referees and I think the morale of referees must be really low.
 The constant criticism and the issues around them is unfair so I accept his decision, we accept it and other than that I thought he had a good performance."